Fleet Manager Manual — OneRoad

 Under Fleet → Drivers, confirm each driver shows the correct fatigue type.
 Drivers inherit the fleet's scheme by default, but individual overrides can be applied if needed.

-📸 Driver list showing fatigue scheme per driver Screenshot placeholder — add when available
+Driver list — fatigue scheme per driver

 Section 4